RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 Create Avatar, customise Avatar, chat

 ### Collaboration
 Two or more users can work together on a collaborative project.
-This could be a document, whiteboard, presentation, performance etc.
+This could be a document, picture, whiteboard etc.
 #### Relevant Mechanics
+Add text, Annotate, Draw, Pin note, Update in realtime

 ### Exhibition
 A collection of objects of interest such as a museum or art gallery.